News Corp's Murdoch is cooling on Britain

 In an interview with his company's FOX Business Network, the octogenarian media mogul spoke about the BSkyB stake and said Britain had lost its appeal for him and he was now keener to invest in a U.S. economy on steadier footing.

-A phone-hacking scandal at its British tabloids engulfed News Corp last year, forcing it to eventually withdraw a $12 billion (7.74 billion pounds) bid to buy the rest of the highly profitable satellite broadcaster that it did not already own.
+A phone-hacking scandal at its British tabloids engulfed News Corp last year, forcing it to eventually withdraw a $12 billion bid to buy the rest of the highly profitable satellite broadcaster that it did not already own.

 "I think we have moved on in our own thinking from that," Murdoch said, shortly after an announcement that his media empire will be split into two companies focusing on print publishing and broadcasting.